vicident/texture_nets/README.md

 # Texture Networks + Instance normalization: Feed-forward Synthesis of Textures and Stylized Images

 In the paper [Texture Networks: Feed-forward Synthesis of Textures and Stylized Images](http://arxiv.org/abs/1603.03417) we describe a faster way to generate textures and stylize images.
 It requires learning a feedforward generator with a loss function proposed by [Gatys et. al.](http://arxiv.org/abs/1505.07376).
-When the model is trained, a texture sample or stylized image any size can be generated instantly.
+When the model is trained, a texture sample or stylized image of any size can be generated instantly.

 [Instance Normalization: The Missing Ingredient for Fast Stylization](https://arxiv.org/abs/1607.08022) presents a better architectural design for the generator network.
 By switching `batch_norm` to `instance norm` we facilitate the learning process resulting in much better quality.